Kia's all-new Picanto city car is now on sale, priced from £9,450, following its Geneva debut.

-The third generation model has a quieter, more spacious, cabin and efficient powertrains with CO2 emissions from 89g/km.
+The third generation model has a quieter, more spacious, cabin and efficient powertrains with CO2 emissions from 101g/km.

-Three petrol engines are available including Kia’s new 1.0-litre turbocharged unit which will join the range in Q4 2017.
-The 1.0-litre and 1.25-litre naturally-aspirated engines carried over from the outgoing Picanto will be available at launch.
+Three petrol engines are available including Kia’s new 1.0-litre T-GDI turbocharged uni,t which will join the range in Q4 2017.
+Modified versions of the 1.0-litre and 1.25-litre naturally-aspirated engines carried over from the outgoing Picanto are available now.

 A new GT-Line specification is available, inspired by the sportier appearance of the company’s higher-performance GT model.
 It features red, silver and black highlights in the grille, side intakes, along the side skirts and in the rear valance, as well as chrome-tipped twin exhausts.

 The cabin is more modern and refined than previous Picanto’s and features a large 7.0-inch floating touchscreen with smartphone integration, satnav and a reversing camera.

 To meet the increasing trend towards five-door models in the A-segment, Kia is discontinuing the three-door model for the third generation car.
 The new model is no larger than the model it replaces, but boasts a longer wheelbase and longer rear overhang, freeing up more space in the cabin and boot.

 Occupants get more leg- and head-room while a lower step height makes for easier ingress and egress.
 The new Picanto is available with either four or five seats, with the rear bench split into either two or three seats depending on buyer preference.